-RICHMOND, VA—United Network for Organ Sharing (UNOS) has hired Daryl Chesley as director of its department of instructional innovations.
+RICHMOND, VA—United Network for Organ Sharing (UNOS) has hired Daryl Chesley as director of its department of professional education.
 UNOS manages the nation’s transplant system, the Organ Procurement and Transplantation Network (OPTN), under contract with the U.S. Department of Health and Human Services’ Health Services and Resources Administration.

 In this senior-level position, Chesley is responsible for creating and maintaining an overall instructional strategy for achieving UNOS’ mission and for leading the development of high-quality professional, patient and community instructional initiatives for the transplant community.
 Among his more specific responsibilities are developing and evaluating work processes and resources to ensure consistency in instructional practice, using data to evaluate instructional program effectiveness and community impact, and developing entrepreneurial and innovative instructional approaches to ensure financial success.